Specialty Podcast: The Intersection of D&O Insurance and Captive Insurers

 Brian Dunphy (00:14):

-Hello everyone and welcome back to the Alliant Specialty podcast series.
+Hello everyone and welcome back to the Alliant Specialty Podcast Series.
 I am Brian Dunphy, the Managing Director for Alliant Management Professional Solutions group.
-I'm pleased to be joined today by Steve Shappell, our Executive Vice President of Claims and Legal, and our Managing Director of our Captive Group here at Alliant, Seth Madnick.
+I'm pleased to be joined today by Steve Shappell, our Executive Vice President of Claims and Legal, and our Managing Director of our Captive group here at Alliant, Seth Madnick.
 Good afternoon gentlemen.

 Today, we're going to be talking about something which is a rare occurrence for us in the world of directors and officers' liability, the intersection of D&O insurance and captive insurers.
 Delaware has recently passed a law that's received a lot of publicity as it pertains to the utilization of captives for Delaware-organized corporations.
-And so Steve, if you can spend a few minutes and talk to us about the history of captives and D&O, some of the conversations that have happened in the past, I think it'd be helpful for everyone to provide a little bit of background context.
+And so, Steve, if you can spend a few minutes and talk to us about the history of captives and D&O, some of the conversations that have happened in the past, I think it'd be helpful for everyone to provide a little bit of background context.

 Steve Shappell (01:09):

 Thanks, Brian.
 So, the discussion about captives has really been in and out of D&O for decades and it's an interesting discussion, right?
 Because one of the challenges that exist for D&O, in particular, is the ability of an entity to indemnify its directors and officers and particularly directors and particularly in derivative litigation, a suit brought on behalf of a corporation.
-And so we've been battling this issue for, as I said, decades and Delaware is an interesting jurisdiction, and it's a jurisdiction where the vast majority of corporations choose to incorporate for many other reasons.
-But the challenge in Delaware has been that your, corporation is not permitted to indemnify a derivative settlement in Delaware, right?
+And so, we've been battling this issue for, as I said, decades and Delaware is an interesting jurisdiction, and it's a jurisdiction where the vast majority of corporations choose to incorporate for many other reasons.
+But the challenge in Delaware has been that your corporation is not permitted to indemnify a derivative settlement in Delaware, right?
 They can advance expenses and they can pay the legal expenses in advance.
 But a settlement is not indemnifiable.
 It's not authorized by the statute.
-Now that that's in contrast to many other jurisdictions where we've had this captive discussion, there are a bunch of jurisdictions out there.
+Now, that's in contrast to many other jurisdictions where we've had this captive discussion, there are a bunch of jurisdictions out there.

 The other really significant issue I want to highlight is this is one of many gaps in indemnification.
 And while the statute does not allow indemnification, it does allow you to form a captive to pay what the corporation would otherwise not be allowed, to indemnify.
 And that's good on a derivative, but the issue that we need to consider is there are other gaps in indemnification that we need to pay attention to.
 And the glaring one here is under the securities exchange act of 33, a section 11 claim.
-When you file for an IPO, the SEC requires you in the filing to state that you acknowledge that the corporation cannot, and will not indemnify you for a violation of the 33 act.
-And so there are gaps in the indemnification, outside of this derivative gap that this amendment seeks to address.
-And so the fact that you have a captive, you know, SEC is going to have a lot of issues.
+When you file for an IPO, the SEC requires you in the filing to state that you acknowledge that the corporation cannot and will not indemnify you for a violation of the 33 Act.
+And so, there are gaps in the indemnification, outside of this derivative gap that this amendment seeks to address.
+And so, the fact that you have a captive, SEC is going to have a lot of issues.
 And this is, this is the topic that I've explored for decades.
-Will the CC allows you to form a captive to indemnify your director for violating section 11 of the 33 act when under the law you're not allowed to indemnify?
-Can you do indirectly what you can't do indirectly?
+Will the SEC allows you to form a captive to indemnify your director for violating section 11 of the 33 act when under the law you're not allowed to indemnify?
+Can you do indirectly what you can't do directly?
 And that is a huge gap that this doesn't address, right?
 And, nor could it address because it's a state issue, not a federal issue.